What you need to know about driving your van with no MOT

-Let's say you forgot your MOT test was due, realised too late to make an appointment at the garage and now face a choice between losing out on work, or driving without an MOT for a few days.
-We know that when your van is your livelihood, this may seem like a tough call.
-But choosing the second option could have a bigger effect on your income than missing a few days of paid work.
+Let's say you forgot your MOT test was due and by the time you realised, it was too late to get an appointment.
+You now face a choice between losing out on work or driving without an MOT for a few days before a test centre can fit you in.
+When your van is your livelihood, this may seem like a tough call.
+But driving without an MOT could cost you more than a day's work.

 What is an MOT test?

-What happens if I’m caught driving without an MOT?
+What happens if you get caught driving without an MOT?

-If you're stopped by the police and asked for a copy of your valid MOT, not being able to show one can have serious consequences.
+If you're stopped by the police and asked for a copy of your valid MOT, and you do not have a valid certificate available online, you could be facing some serious consequences.
 While you may be let off with a warning, you could come away with a hefty fine - the penalty for no MOT can be up to £1,000.

 And if your van is seen as 'unroadworthy', things could get a lot worse.
-You could be fined up to £2,500 if your van is in a dangerous condition and given 3 points on your driving licence per fault.
+You could be fined up to £2,500 if your van is in a dangerous condition and given three points on your driving licence per fault.
 If you've already got existing points on your licence, one or two damaged tyres and a broken light could lead to a driving ban of up to two years.
 The result?
-You might have to cancel planned business activities and turn down future work, which could lead to losing clients - both new and existing - who might question your reliability.
+You might have to cancel planned business activities and turn down future work, which could result in losing clients - both new and existing - who might question your reliability.

 Is there ever a time I can drive without an MOT?

-The simple answer is, no. If your vehicle is more than three years old, you can't drive without an MOT unless you’re on the way to the garage for your pre-booked MOT appointment.
-Hoping to use this excuse if you're caught on the way to work?
-Be warned – if stopped, you’ll need proof of your appointment.
-Otherwise you'll face the same penalties as everyone else.
+The simple answer is, no, it's illegal to drive without an MOT.
+If your vehicle is more than three years old, you can't drive without an MOT unless you are driving to a pre-booked test at an authorised test centre.
+If you're hoping to use this as an excuse and you're caught on the way to work, be warned.
+You'll need proof of your appointment if stopped, otherwise you'll face the same penalties as everyone else.

-Is my car or van insurance valid without an MOT?
+Is my van insurance valid without an MOT?

 When does my new vehicle need an MOT?

-Straight away, unless it's less than three years old.
+Your vehicle needs a valid MOT certificate straight away, unless it's less than three years old.
 Just got the keys to a second-hand van?
-The same driving without an MOT rules will still apply to your drive home, so ask the seller how long is left on the MOT before you buy.
-If you decide to buy a van without an MOT, book a test appointment before you collect it, so you can pick it up and drive it straight there.
+The same “driving without an MOT” rules will apply to your drive home, so ask the seller how long is left on the MOT before you buy.
+Usually, the MOT certificate is carried over from the previous owner.
+If you decide to buy a van without an MOT, book a test before you collect it, so you can pick it up and drive it straight there.
 Easy.

 I've booked my MOT test - what can I expect?

 There's a limit to how much you can be charged for your test, depending on the size of your van and what you use it for.
-But an MOT costs £54.85 or less.
-How much you'll pay for repairs depends on what the test finds, but the more you've looked after your van, the less likely something unexpected (and expensive) will be found.
+The cost of an MOT will vary depending on the class of your vehicle.
+How much you'll pay for repairs is relative to what the test finds.
+But the more you've looked after your van, the less likely something unexpected (and expensive) will be found.